Cubic fourfolds fibered in sextic del Pezzo surfaces: Singular fibers and discriminant curves

 \begin{remas} (a) The net of $(1,1)$-divisors containing $E$ is identified with the net of quadrics containing $T$, and the discriminant sextic of the latter is the square of the discriminant cubic of the former.

 (b) The relation between the elliptic curves $E \subset \Pi_1 \times \Pi_2$ and $E_1, E_2, E_3$ in $\Pi_1, \Pi_2, \Pi_3$ is explained in \cite{ng} or \cite[\S5.2]{bhargava-ho}.

-(c) The two trisections of $\pi\colon X' \to \bP^2$ are also ramified over this cuspidal sextic, hence are identified with the triple cover $Z$ of Proposition~\ref{prop:blunk}, and very likely with the elliptic ruled surface $T$.
+(c) The two trisections of $\pi\colon X' \to \bP^2$ are also ramified over this cuspidal sextic, hence are likely isomorphic to the triple cover $Z$ of Proposition~\ref{prop:blunk}.
+We also expect that the elliptic ruled surface $T$ is isomorphic to $Z$.
 Clearly there is a lot of interesting geometry to explore here. \end{remas}

 \begin{prop} If the fibration $\pi\colon X' \to \bP^2$ is good in the sense of Definition~\ref{defi:good}, then the curve $B_I \subset \bP^2$ is a sextic, and the double cover $Y$ is a K3 surface of degree 2. \end{prop} \begin{proof} Since $X' = \Bl_T(X)$ and $\chi(T) = 0$, we have